-- Our numbers of children in care are stable and remain low compared to the rest of the country. - We have introduced and implemented the Life Plan, an engaging document co-produced with children in care and care leavers which replaces the Care Plan, and brings to life the voice of young people and what matters to them. - We have developed MAP (My Assessment Plan) for children and young people with disabilities, to help social workers capture their views, wishes and feelings in a more creative way, such as using photographs.
+- Our numbers of children in care are stable and remain low compared to the rest of the country - Introduced and implemented the Life Plan, an engaging document co-produced with children in care and care leavers which replaces the Care Plan, and brings to life the voice of young people and what matters to them. - We have developed MAP (My Assessment Plan) for children and young people with disabilities, to help social workers capture their views, wishes and feelings in a more creative way, such as using photographs. - We have expanded our inhouse Divisional Based Intervention Team (edge of care service) to include the Connecting and Uniting Families Team who focus on using the highly effective solution focused approach to re-unite and return children in care back to their birth families.
+In 2020/21, the Connecting and Uniting Families Team worked with 82 children and young people, 89% of who were supported to return to live with family.

-- We have invested in strengthening and expanding our in-house fostering service by improving our fees structure, providing wraparound therapeutic fostering using a trauma informed model with psychologists and mental health co-ordinators.
+- We have invested in strengthening and expanding our inhouse fostering service by improving our fees structure, providing wraparound therapeutic fostering using a trauma informed model with psychologists and mental health coordinators.
 We have created Oasis Networks, offering informal support, advice and sleepovers between fostering households.
 At end March 2020, 79% of fostered children were cared for by in house foster carers, a significant increase from 73% in March 2018. - The Virtual School and Education teams have worked with schools to support children in care to have high aspirations and achieve their goals.
-We have rolled out innovative emotional and behaviour awareness training, bespoke learning support and a new Personal Education Plan (PEP) process which involves children and young people to create a live record of their experience and progress. - We are proud of the success of the innovative Inside Out1 project, funded by DfE and co-designed with the Children in Care Council.
-Led by Essex in partnership with Hertfordshire, Norfolk and the Children's Society, the project worked with very complex children in residential care using a 'team around the coach' approach to support children to step down to foster homes or back home. - Inside Out: Final Evaluation Report, The Tavistock Institute (2021)
+We have rolled out innovative emotional and behaviour awareness training, bespoke learning support and a new Personal Education Plan (PEP) process which involves children and young people to create a live record of their experience and progress. - The success of the innovative Inside Out1 project, funded by DfE and co-designed with the Children in Care Council.
+Led by Essex in partnership with Hertfordshire, Norfolk and the Children's Society, the project worked with very complex children in residential care using 'team around the coach' approach to support children to step down to foster homes or back home. - We have redesigned Missing Return Home Interviews as 'Missing Chats' to be more meaningful and engaging.
+The child or young person has control over if, how and when support is provided. - We have improved our Public Law Outline (PLO) support which helping families to avoid court where possible and have developed a Toolkit for other local authorities which is now recognised nationally as best practice.
+We are supporting all regions to embed the recommendations from the Public Law Working Group Report 2021.

+&lt;sup>1 Inside Out: Final Evaluation Report, The Tavistock Institute (2021)